Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <h3> The Basic Web Map on Codepen </h3> <br>

-<p> To see how the html, css, and javascript interact with one another, we can use CodePen to display our work-in-progress map (Figure ?).
+<p> To see how the html, css, and javascript separately, we can use CodePen to display our work-in-progress map (Figure ?).
 On the left side you can look through each of the different components that go into making the basic map.
 On the right side you can see that the map successfully rendered under these settings.
 We will two more instances of CodePen to see how the web map and its code evolves.  </p> <br>

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="xxoOGvX" data-pen-title="Leaflet Tutorial 1" data-user="aj65714" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/aj65714/pen/xxoOGvX">